miker704/deploying_to_render/README.md

       user:~/.../ cd appname_platformname

       ```
-      after this process proceed to make needed changes to your project after you obtain your new domain url
+    After this process proceed to make needed changes to your project after you obtain your new domain url
     on render.com use connect to this repo to deploy this version of your app
     after successful deployment you can choose to keep this repo private and provide the url for render.com in the readme.md file
     of the original repo along with the heroku version.

     Why mirror? and not fork or clone ?

     This is simply due to that cloning the project means any pushed changes affect the orignal repo (if your authorized to make changes)

     Forked repos are basically copies of the orignal repo when changes are pushed to the parent repo the fork can be used to sync those
     changes to the forked version undoing any changes you may have pushed to your fork.

     Mirrored repos are copies of the original repo including commit history, with exceptions to wiki and other repo props
     and can be pushed changes to itself that do not reflect to the original nor can changes in the orignal repo effect it
     it is a more effective way to create a new repo for an existing project than removing the old git folder and creating a new one
     it allows you access to the projects git history to make and undo changes easily.